PrestaShop/prestashop.github.io/news/_posts/releases/2019-05-09-prestashop-1-7-6-0-beta-release.md

  - Submit a bug fix by creating a [pull request](https://github.com/PrestaShop/PrestaShop/compare) (read the [contribution guidelines](https://devdocs.prestashop.com/1.7/contribute/contribution-guidelines/))

-If everything is working well, comment this article to tell us, and share on social networks, we also need this feedback.
+If everything is working well, comment this article to tell us, and share on social networks, we also need this feedback. share on social networks, we also need this feedback.